Vijayaraga

 Vijayaraga (fl. c.
-849—895 AD) was the Chera ruler of medieval Kerala from c.
-883/84—c.
+849—895 AD), also known as Jayaraga, was a Chera ruler of medieval Kerala who reigned from c.
+883/84 to c.
 895 AD.
-The reign of Vijayaraga likely witnessed the expansion of Chera Perumal influence into the neighboring Ay and Mushika or Ezhimala countries (southern and northern Kerala).
+The period of Vijayaraga likely witnessed the expansion of medieval Chera influence into the neighboring Ay and Ezhimala countries (southern and northern Kerala).

-Vijayaraga appears as the royal prince as early as the fifth regnal year of the Chera Perumal king Sthanu Ravi Kulasekhara (c.
+Vijayaraga appears as a royal prince as early as the fifth regnal year of the Chera king Sthanu Ravi Kulasekhara (c.
 849 AD).
-Records indicate that he married the daughter of Kulasekhara (the Kizhan Adikal Ravi Neel).
-An inscription referring to this princess has been found in the southern Ay country.
+Records indicate that he married Kulasekhara's daughter, called "Kizhan Adikal Ravi Neeli".
+An inscription referring to this princess has been discovered in the southern Ay country.
 It is also possible that Vijayaraga was the nephew (sister's son) of Kulasekhara.
-Two of his daughters were married to the Chola king Parantaka I.
+Vijayaraga's daughter, "Ravi Neeli" or "Kizhan Adikal ", was married to the Chola king Parantaka I.

 Vijayaraga was formerly identified with king Goda Ravi (r.
 905/06—c.
-943/44) of the Chera Perumal dynasty.
+943/44) of the medieval Chera dynasty of Kerala.